VanillaViking/rtos_assignment_3/report/report.typ

   caption: [FIFO page replacement faults],
 ) <results2>

 The results show that 11 page faults occur using a FIFO page replacement algorithm with 4 frames.
 Initially, there are 4 page faults consecutively, because the frame did not contain any cached pages.
 Once the frame started to fill up, the frequency of page faults dropped.
+A FIFO page replacement algorithm is a simple solution to determine which page to replace.
+However it suffers from Belady's Anomaly, which is a phenomenon where increasing the page frames would increase the page faults rather than decreasing them.
+Other algorithms such as Least Recently Used (LRU) do not suffer from this as they assign a priority to every page.

 = Conclusion